TrafficGuard/typedai/src/DOCS.md

 });
 ```

+### Shared service/repository tests

-The main unit/integration test suite for a service/repository must be shared between all implementations.
+The main unit/integration test suite for a database implementation of a service/repository must be shared between all implementations.

 fooService.ts
 ```typescript